AllStarLink/ASL3-Manual/docs/developers/api.md

       }
 ```

+!!! danger
     All other HTTP methods or malformed JSON will be ignored.